Field notes from the work: agentic security and governance, data sovereignty, and what the cloud's meter really costs you.

 Read →Why the Managed Services Provider model mirrors cloud AI subscriptions: recurring fees for tiered access, culpability transfer instead of real service, and data you don't control.

-Read →How V4-Flash's mixture-of-experts architecture puts 284 billion parameters on 160GB of VRAM, and what that means for organizations running inference on their own hardware.
+Read →How V4-Flash's mixture-of-experts architecture puts 284 billion parameters on 192GB of VRAM, and what that means for organizations running inference on their own hardware.

 Read →Model Rule 1.6, third-party disclosure mechanics, and why your cloud AI provider's terms of service do not preserve privilege.

-Read →Memory bandwidth, VRAM capacity, and inference speed explained for the decision-maker who needs to choose between $85K and $400K.
+Read →Memory bandwidth, VRAM capacity, and inference speed explained for the decision-maker who needs to size a deployment honestly.

 Read →The variables your cloud AI vendor's pricing page omits: compliance overhead, price escalation, vendor lock-in exit costs, and the crossover math.